Do Go On - Do Go On Presents: Arty Facts - Young and Jackson's 'Chloe'

 Thank you so much for having us.

 Hey, we're in Chloe's bar and this is Chloe.
-No coincidence coincidence the bar is named after her.
-What are the chances of that?

-Forgetting the cathedral.
+Forget on the cathedral.

-My favorite cathedral.
+The cathedral, my favorite cathedral.

-But I actually never I've never been up here.
+But I actually never, I've never been up here.

-So this is this is a thrill.
+So this is a thrill.

 So do you want me to tell you the story of Chloe?